Daniel-Mietchen/pledges/README.md

 # About

 This repo contains materials about things I am publicly committed to.
-For the moment, consider this a draft &mdash; I will create releases for versions that I consider reasonably comprehensive and up to date.

 # Pledge